 The University reserves the right to withhold readmission of a student until all delinquent accounts have been paid.
 In fact, all past due accounts will be included on registration fee invoices and monthly bills.
-Transcripts will not be issued for students whose accounts are delinquent.
+Transcripts of credits will not be issued for students whose accounts are delinquent.
 All fees must be paid before a degree will be awarded.
+Payments by personal check on delinquent accounts will be sent for collection before transcripts or degrees will be released.
+To avoid any delay in receiving these documents, payments can be made by cash, cashier's check, or money order.